aamanrebello/Hackathon-project/README.md

 **3. How to run**
 --
   To send from client side to cloud, run the sender program from within the *sender* directory.
 A text file called *readings.txt* needs to be available within the directory (example provided in the folder here).
+From root directory:
   ```
   cd sender
   python send.py
   ```

-  To run the web app, run:
+  To run the web app, run from root directory:
   ```
+  cd app
   python details.py
   ```
   and go to the URL + "/showdetails".
 In other words, if the URL is "http:://url", you need to go to "http:://url/showdetails".